 “The thing that defines our company culture,” I began, “is we don’t quit.”
-It was true then, in the midst of a prolonged CEO search, and it’s true now, after we agreed to be purchased by Xenon Ventures.
+It was true then, in the midst of a prolonged CEO search, and it’s true now, after we agreed to be purchased by Xenon.

-I co-founded Scripted about ten years ago.
+I wrote about how Scripted got started about ten years ago.
 The decade went by fast.

 When we started it, I was an excited 24-year-old, headed off to grad school at the Harvard Kennedy School of Government, flush with cash from student loans.
 I recognized this time as a unique opportunity to learn, network, and do things I wouldn’t be able to do otherwise.
-Things like starting a company with my co-worker from Navigant Consulting, Sunil Rajaraman.
-It’s been an awesome ride, and I’ve now decided to leave and become a “parallel entrepreneur” running Toofr, eNPS, and Thinbox at the same time.
+Things like starting a company with my co-worker from Navigant Consulting, Sunil.
+It’s been an awesome ride, and I’ve now moved on from Scripted and become a “parallel entrepreneur” running Toofr, eNPS, and Thinbox at the same time.

-To commemorate both milestones, my ten years in entrepreneurship and Scripted’s next adventure without me, here are ten things I learned about business over the last decade.
+To commemorate both milestones, my ten years in entrepreneurship and Scripted’s next adventure moved on from Scripted, here are ten things I learned about business over the last decade.

 By not having a technical founder, we were forced to fundraise.
 Right out of the gates, we didn’t have the option to bootstrap.
 We had to raise money.
 This is so important.
 Always bootstrap if you can bootstrap.
 Always.

-Scripped survived despite not having a technical co-founder, and Scripted, our pivot to content marketing, thrived precisely because we had one in Jake Kring, Scripted’s new leader.
+Scripped survived despite not having a technical co-founder, and Scripted, our pivot to content marketing, thrived precisely because we had one in Jacob Kring, Scripted’s new leader.

 Fast-forwarding a decade, this lesson cost us millions of dollars. $16 million to be exact.